gpimblott/SpringCamelMXExample/README.md

 My starter project for a Spring Boot application using Apache Camel.

-This contains a number of 'funky' features that are useful for development and demonstrations  They can easily be disabled for production is required.
+This contains a number of 'funky' features that are useful for development and demonstrations.
+They can easily be disabled for production if required.

 The project is pre-configured with the following items:
 * Spring Boot